MIPI

 After connecting the MIPI display and powering on, enter the Gnome desktop, click the battery icon in the upper right corner, and slide the volume bar and brightness bar to adjust the volume and brightness.

-The following is the operation diagram for adjusting screen brightness and volume:
+The following is the operation diagram for adjusting display brightness and volume:

 Image 3